By Phyllis Ntananga

 Following a successful partnership between Young Engineers Uganda and Kabojja International School last month, the school experienced its first memorable Science Week in its entire history.

-On Tuesday, February 14, the Young Engineers team set off to Kabojja International School, in Muyenga, South East of Kampala City, to introduce their pupils to STEM (Science, Technology, Engineering and Mathematics) during the Science week organized by the School.
+On Tuesday, February 14, the Young Engineers team set off to Kabojja International School, in Muyenga, South East of West Kampala City, to introduce their pupils to STEM (Science, Technology, Engineering and Mathematics) during the Science week organized by the School.

 The program started with pupils in year 6 and 5 who were introduced to the Lego Challenge kit used during our e2 STEM sessions.
 The children shared with the class what they wanted to be in future, most of which were science careers.